Infrastructure Investment and Jobs Act: Energy

-$73 billion will be spent on overhauling the energy policy of the United States.
+$73 billion will be spent on overhauling the energy infrastructure of the United States.
 The Boston Consulting Group projects $41 billion of the Act will be related to climate action in energy. $11 billion of the $73 billion amount will be invested in the electrical grid's adjustment to renewable energy, with some of the money going to new loans for electric power transmission lines and required studies for future transmission needs. $6 billion of that $73 billion will go to domestic nuclear power.
 Also of that $73 billion, the IIJA invests $45 billion in innovation and industrial policy for key emerging technologies in energy; $430 million–$21 billion in new demonstration projects at the DOE; and nearly $24 billion in onshoring, supply chain resilience, and bolstering U.S.-held competitive advantages in energy; the latter amount will be divided into an $8.6 billion investment in carbon capture and storage, $3 billion in battery material reprocessing, $3 billion in battery recycling, $1 billion in rare-earth minerals stockpiling, and $8 billion in new research hubs for green hydrogen.
 The DOE has imposed grant requirements on $7 billion of the IIJA's battery and transportation spending, which are meant to promote community benefits agreements, social justice, and formation of trade unions.
 The IIJA superseded the federal court decision California Wildlife Coalition v.
 U.S. Department of Energy, thus restoring some of FERC's authority to designate a type of high-demand power corridor under Section 216 of the Energy Policy Act of 2005.
 It created the $225 million Resilient and Efficient Codes Implementation program for cities, tribes and counties to revise building codes for electrical and heating work.
 Finally, the law gives $4.7 billion to cap orphan wells abandoned by oil and gas companies.